jericho1050/envirosight/README.md

     -   Implements retry logic (`retryWithBackoff`).
     -   **Crucially, falls back to returning predefined `mockHazardSites` or `mockAQIStations` if the API call fails or if certain conditions are met (e.g., invalid input, initial load with no data).** The `runPrediction` function falls back to a simplified `clientSidePrediction` calculation.

-## Mock Data & Fallbacks

-The application is designed to function even without a fully configured backend by using mock data defined within `lib/api-client.ts`.

--   If API calls fail (network error, 404, 500, etc.), the corresponding `fetch*` function in `api-client.ts` catches the error and returns the mock data array (`mockHazardSites`, `mockAQIStations`).
--   The `runPrediction` function falls back to a purely client-side calculation (`clientSidePrediction`) if the backend function fails.
--   An alert message is displayed on the map UI when mock data is being used.
-This is useful for development and demonstration purposes.

 ## Deployment

 -   **Frontend (Next.js):** Deploy to platforms like [Vercel](https://vercel.com/), [Netlify](https://www.netlify.com/), or any Node.js hosting provider.
 Remember to configure the `NEXT_PUBLIC_` environment variables in your deployment platform's settings.
 -   **Backend (Supabase):** The Edge Functions and database are hosted on Supabase.
 Ensure functions are deployed (`supabase functions deploy`) and production secrets are set via the Supabase dashboard.

-## Contributing

-Contributions are welcome!
-Please follow standard fork-and-pull-request workflows.
-Ensure code is formatted and linted (`pnpm lint`).

 ## License